donaldboulton/publiuslogic/src/pages/index.md

 ### Redesign March 15th 2020

-I was using Bluma for some styling and Styled components the over riding bluma was increasing my overhead and pissing me off so I came up with....
+I was using Bluma for some styling with Styled components.
+Over riding bluma was increasing my overhead and pissing me off so I came up with....

 ## A Physics-based Grid Cell - Item layout redesign